randomstring/WeasleyClock/BuildLog.md

 I was hoping to use an API, but the Wahoo API that got published is focused on getting and updating activities and not on monitoring the live track.
-So I resorted to a very hackish way to extrack the last update time for a user's live track.
+So I resorted to a very hackish way to extract the last update time for a user's live track.
 First you have to configure a permanent live track link.
 Then I use the Home Assistant command_line sensor to monitor how long it has been since the last live track